staticvoidmain/notes/you_suck_at_vs.md

 What if I told you there was nother way...

 <aside class="notes">
-Well what if I told you there were some maaagical settings that would speed up your build, help visual studio launch quicker, and generally help you capture some of that 6-grand your company blew on it.
+What if I told you there were some maaagical settings that would speed up your build, help visual studio launch quicker, and generally help you capture some of that 6-grand your company blew on it.

 Ross, you're crazy.
 What sane person wouldn't want that?
 If those settings existed they would be on by defau...hhhh crap.
 </aside>

 # Environment -> General